IGME-330-01-2235/css-demo/README.md

 To run locally, clone the repo, run `npm install` followed by `npm start` - then open a browser to `http://localhost:5173`.

-## css-06 - float:
+## css-09 - column-count:

-This branch demonstrates different values for the float: property.
-The description and instructions are over in index.html.
+This branch demonstrates different values for the column-count: property.
+Inspect and edit the values on the div.column-holder element.
 ---

 The other demos are on different branches: